ntiman/SellMore/README.md

 Demonstration: http://timan.dev.fast.sheridanc.on.ca/SellMore/

-## What did I gain from this project
+## What did I gain from developing this project

     - understanding of JQuery Mobile framework
     - understanding of how to transfer data using JSON